Pack your bags, these places to visit in Georgia are calling

 Sulfur Baths in Tbilisi – The Heritage of Lavatorial Culture

-Activities: Book a private room, partake in traditional scrubs (kisa), and mint tea sipping.
+ctivities: Book a private room, partake in traditional scrubs (kisa), and sip mint tea.

 Borjomi – Healing Waters in The Pines

-Famous for: Mineral springs known since tsarist period.
+Famous for: Mineral springs have been known since the Tsarist period.

 Recommendation: A wellness walk in Borjomi-Kharagauli National Park.